Machine learning applications for the study of AGN physical properties using photometric observations: Summary and conclusions

 \section{Summary and conclusions}

-We release the first photometry based estimates of bolometric luminosity $L_{\rm Bol}$, black hole mass $M_{\rm BH}$, and Eddington ratio $\lambda_{\rm Edd}$ for \num{16907} sources ranging over 6 dex in luminosity and up to $z$=2.5 in redshift.
-For \num{11420} of these sources the redshift was previously determined spectroscopically and is used in the estimation of the remaining parameters, as well as for the verification of the redshift estimate.
-For \num{11404} sources without a previously known redshift, the reconstructed $z$ is provided.
+We have released the first photometry based estimates of bolometric luminosity $L_{\rm Bol}$, black hole mass, $M_{\rm BH}$, and Eddington ratio, $\lambda_{\rm Edd}$, for \num{21050} sources ranging over 6 dex in luminosity and up to $z$=2.4 in redshift.
+For \num{11363} of these sources, the redshift was previously determined spectroscopically and was used in the estimation of the remaining parameters, as well as for the verification of the redshift estimate.
+For \num{11363} sources without a previously known redshift, the reconstructed $z$ is provided, with excellent accuracy.
 An uncertainty is given for all estimated parameters, thanks to a simulation based technique which incorporates measurement errors in the fit and reconstruction of the ML regressor.
-In addition, we have demonstrated how ML classification tools can help identify obscured AGN, a crucial challenge in the field \citep{hickox_obscured_2018}. \\
+In addition, we have demonstrated how ML classification tools can help identify obscured AGN, a crucial challenge in the field (see review by \cite{hickox_obscured_2018}.
+Finally, we used the existing BASS survey catalog \citep{koss_bass_2022} to benchmark this work's ML-reconstructed values with an independent spectroscopic measurement of AGN physical parameters. \\